samueltobler/smartgrading/README.md

 The herein-presented functions and software are described in the below-mentioned publication.
 Please cite accordingly:

-**Tobler, S. (submitted).
-Smart grading: A generative AI-based tool for knowledge-grounded answer evaluation in educational assessments**

-or

-**Tobler, S. (pre-print) Smart Grading: A Generative AI-Based Tool for Knowledge-Grounded Answer Evaluation in Educational Assessments.
-Available at SSRN. http://dx.doi.org/10.2139/ssrn.4637633**
+**Tobler, S. (2024) Smart Grading: A Generative AI-Based Tool for Knowledge-Grounded Answer Evaluation in Educational Assessments.
+MethodsX, 12. https://doi.org/10.1016/j.mex.2023.102531**

 # Software and Code